Post-Call & Mid-Call SMS

 Scroll to the bottom of the script page.

-You’ll find a section labeled Post Call SMS below your Use Cases and other script configurations.
+You’ll find a section labeled Post Call SMS below your Actions and other script configurations.

 Step 3: Add a Post-Call SMS

-Click the Add button in the Post Call SMS section.
+Click the Add SMS Action button in the Post Call SMS section.

 Two fields will appear: